Tresjs/tres/CONTRIBUTING.md

 - Please follow the [commit message conventions](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) when committing your changes.
 This is important because the release notes will be automatically generated from these messages.
 Small scoped commits are always preferred, as it is easier to review them.
 - If adding new feature:
   - Provide convincing reason to add this feature.
 Ideally you should open a suggestion issue first and have it greenlighted before working on it.
 We would reject feature PRs that are not first opened as suggestions except for trivial changes.
-  - Create a `feature/{issue-number}-add-test-to-core` branch for this feature.
+  - Create a `feature/{issue-number}-add-test-to-cientos` branch for this feature.
 Make the name meaningful.
   - PR title must start with `feat(pkg): Descriptive title`.
-For example: `feat(core): added unit test to composables`.
+For example: `feat(cientos): added unit test to composables`.
 - If fixing a bug 🐛:

   - Provide detailed description of the bug in the PR.
 Live demo preferred.
   - Create a `fix/{issue-number}-fix-test-in-core` branch for this bug fix.
   - If you are resolving a special issue, add `(fix #xxx[,#xxx])` (#xxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.

-## Keep core small
+## Third Party Libraries

-The core package should be as small as possible, it should only contain the core functionality of the library.
-If you are adding a new feature, please consider adding it as a plugin instead, for example, if you want to add support for [Effect Composer](https://threejs.org/examples/?q=compo#webgl_postprocessing_effectcomposer) you should create a new package called `@tresjs/postprocessing` and add it as a plugin.
-If it's a smaller scope you can always add it to `cientos` package.
+Adding a new third party library is generally discouraged, unless it is absolutely necessary.
+If you want to add a new library, please open an issue first to discuss the best approach.